Course Descriptions

 Biology 181 (Experimental Design and Statistical Analysis)

-Experimental design and statistical test used in research studies.
+Experimental design and statistical tests used in research studies.

 Credit: 3 units (2 units lecture, 1 unit laboratory)